WerewolfByte/UFCp4pRankingQuiz/README.md

 Problems I am looking to fix:

-At the minute you can only enter the second name of the athlete (bar the p4p No.1 athlete).
+1) At the minute you can only enter the second name of the athlete (bar the p4p No.1 athlete).
 (I changed the top athlete, so either of his names can be entered but I am hesitant to change everyone's as some have the same first name.
-There are no capital letters in the answers so entering a surname starting with a capital will give a wrong answer. (working to change this)
+2)There are no capital letters in the answers so entering a surname starting with a capital will give a wrong answer. (working to change this)
-At the minute you need to finish the quiz/test for it to stop/exit loop.
+3)At the minute you need to finish the quiz/test for it to stop/exit loop.
 I hope to change this to the player being able to quite/give up and once the player has exited the loop without completing, all the none given answers will be filled in and the list will print out so they can see it.
-Spelling errors of second names will resort in a wrong answer.
+4)Spelling errors of second names will resort in a wrong answer.
 (Some of the surnames are tricky and hard to spell but i have no idea how to fix/help other than typing out every missspelling I can think of.
 Help here especially would be much appreciated)
-At the minute to combat the above problem I just tell people to google said athlete to make sure they spell the surname right.
+5)At the minute to combat the above problem I just tell people to google said athlete to make sure they spell the surname right.
-Is there any way that I can put prompts in for people to activate if they are struggling with the rest of the answers? for example if they haven't got said athlete the prompt would be: "This fighter stepped in on short notice to cause one of the biggest upsets of all time and win the middleweight belt in Australia."
+6)Is there any way that I can put prompts in for people to activate if they are struggling with the rest of the answers? for example if they haven't got said athlete the prompt would be: "This fighter stepped in on short notice to cause one of the biggest upsets of all time and win the middleweight belt in Australia."
-A user suggested if there could be anyway once you have enter a correct athlete, could you try to guess another athlete before entering said athletes ranking straight away?
+7)A user suggested if there could be anyway once you have enter a correct athlete, could you try to guess another athlete before entering said athletes ranking straight away?
 I do like the lay out that I have though where once the ranking is guessed correctly the p4p list is printed out with said/guessed athletes name now in it.